 University libraries cater to traditional undergraduate students (approximately 18-22 years old).
 University libraries should also recognize that many of their end-users are not traditional students; therefore, libraries must support the needs of the following groups as well: "non-traditional" or returning undergraduate students, graduate students, staff, faculty members and community members.
 It is anticipated that many of these library end-users will be between 26 and 65 years old; or over 65 years old.
 In consideration of the physiological needs of older adults (and those persons of any age with vision problems), who require more light than younger individuals to see clearly, the IES recommends the various respective illuminances for "visual age" groups: 269.1 lux, for persons whose visual ages are below 25; and 1076.4 lux for visual ages above 65 for all horizontal reading tasks [4].
-Similarly, for vertical reading tasks, the IES recommends 107.6 lux for visual ages above 65 for visual ages above 65 for all reading areas except stack areas [4].
+Similarly, for vertical reading tasks, the IES recommends 107.6 lux for visual ages below 25; and 430.6 lux for visual ages above 65 for all reading areas except stack areas [4].
 For stack reading areas, the IES recommends 53.8 lux for visual ages below 25; and 215.3 lux for visual ages above 65 [4].
-For book stack tasks in general, the IES recommends 107.6 lux for visual ages below 25; and 430.6 lux for visual ages above 65 for all reading areas except stack areas [4].
-For stack reading areas, the IES recommends 53.8 lux for visual ages below 25; and 215.3 lux for visual ages above 65 [4].
-For book stack tasks in general, the IES recommends 107.6 lux for visual ages below 25; and 430.6 lux for visual ages above 65 for stack reading areas at the stack areas to reduce lux by half after periods of inactivity [4].
+For book stack tasks in general, the IES recommends 107.6 lux for visual ages below 25; and 430.6 lux for visual ages above 65, but also advises that automatic sensors be utilized in these areas to reduce lux by half after periods of inactivity [4].